 - Excellent ventilation.

 This Futura 30 pack is available on Amazon, you can currently find it on several of their stores in the US and EU.

 What type of a pack is this

-The Deuter Futura 30 is a top loading pack with a lid and collar.
+The Deuter Futura 30 is a top-loading pack with a lid and collar.
 But it also has a separate bottom compartment, who would say for such a relatively small pack.
 You have a true divider between the two compartments, it is with a zipper so you can completely separate the two compartments, or you can unzip it and use the space as a single compartment.

 The pack is hydration compatible and you have an internal sleeve for the reservoir, with a hose port behind the shoulder harness.
-The pack comes with a rain cover which has its own separate pocket on the bottom.
+The pack comes with a rain cover that has its own separate pocket on the bottom.

-The Futura is the best known series by Deuter.
+The Futura is the best-known series by Deuter.
 It includes many packs and in several sub-series.
 So those smaller packs are the normal Futura series like this Futura 28 SL and Futura Pro series, both without the torso adjustment.
 You can read about the differences between the Futura and Futura Pro in my separate text.